Vern Granger, Director of Undergraduate Admissions

 Adults may enroll at the main campus in Storrs or at a regional campus located in Groton (Avery Point), Hartford, Stamford, or Waterbury.
 The regional campuses offer evening courses at all locations are within easy commuting distance, and provide a quality UConn education at a reasonable cost.

-For a list of approved majors and information on the current Regional Student Program tuition rate, visit the Undergraduate Admissions website.
+For a list of approved majors and information on the current Regional Student Program tuition rate, visit admissions.uconn.edu.
 Regional Student Program information is also available at www.nebhe.org.
-NEBHE may also be contacted directly via telephone at (617) 357-9620 or e-mail at firstname.lastname@example.org.

 University of Connecticut Programs Available to New England Residents at Reduced Tuition